French Polishing & Wood Repair Experts

 Flooring that has been French Polished creates a classy and rich warm feel to any room.
 Likewise, staircases that have their natural wood exposed will look elegant while also benefiting from the longevity provided by the treatment.

-If you have period furniture that you wish to restore to its former glory, French Polishing will provide you with a beautiful piece of functional art.
+If you have period wooden furniture that you wish to restore to its former glory, French Polishing will provide you with a beautiful piece of functional art.

 Why Choose French Polishing